 - Custom fields

-You should also performs cleanup of any test data which has been generated during development – typically:
+You should also perform cleanup of any test data which has been generated during development – typically:

 - Form submits